Pregnancy Immunization Recommendations

-- Infants most often conract pertussis from family members.
-Make sure that all potential contacts with the newborn are protected against pertussis at least two weeks prior to close contact with the infant.
+- Infants most often contract pertussis from family members.
+Make sure that all potential contacts of the newborn are protected against pertussis at least two weeks prior to close contact with the infant.

 Learn more about the updated Tdap immunization recommendation during pregnancy, information for providers on Tdap use in pregnant women, guidelines for vaccinating pregnant women and pertussis resources for providers and patients.

 Many vaccine-preventable diseases, rarely seen in the United States, are still common in other parts of the world.
 Information about travel vaccines can be found at CDC’s traveler’s health website.